Italian auxiliary ship Olterra: Villa Carmela

-After the attacks carried out by Scirè, the commander of the Decima MAS realised that, given the limitations of using a submarine as a mother ship for human torpedoes in Gibraltar, it would be more feasible to mount a secret base in neutral Spain.
-A first step in that direction was taken when a member of the Decima, Antonio Ramognino, rented a bungalow along the coast road near Algeciras, right in front of a bay used by Allied convoys to drop anchors.
+After the attacks carried out by Scirè, the commander of the Decima MAS realized that, given the limitations of using a submarine as a mother ship for human torpedoes in Gibraltar, it would be more feasible to mount a secret base in neutral Spain.
+A first step in that direction was taken when a member of the Decima, Antonio Ramognino, rented a bungalow along the coast road near Algeciras, right in front of a bay used by Allied convoys as an anchorage.
 The operations from Villa Carmela were carried out by combat swimmers.
 Because Ramognino's wife was a Spanish citizen, he had little difficulty establishing his 'home' there.
 Five merchant ships were sunk or damaged from July to September 1942 by frogmen from Villa Carmela using limpet mines.
 Olterra played the role of advanced observation post for those missions.